ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 > "previous" finding to identify the corresponding section.
 > For example, use `set -o noclobber` which can be used to forbid
 > overwriting of previously existing files. `>|` could be used to
 > explicitly instruct the overwriting of an already existing file.
-“A shell
+"A shell
 > redirect ate my results file" should no longer be given as a valid excuse.
 >
 {: .challenge}